-Concerning the first part, the relationship of finger joint tensile strength ( $f{t,0,FJ}$ ) to that of structural timber as joining partner ( $f{t,0}$ ) it is for example by MOODY (1970), EHLBECK ET

-AL. (1985B) and COLLING (1990) stated that $f{t,0,FJ}$ is found to be related to the characteristics (e.g. strength, stiffness and density) of the weaker joining part.
+Concerning the first part, the relationship of finger joint tensile strength ($f{t,0,FJ}$) to that of structural timber as joining partner ($f{t,0}$) it is for example by MOODY (1970), EHLBECK ET AL. (1985B) and COLLING (1990) stated that $f{t,0,FJ}$ is found to be related to the characteristics (e.g. strength, stiffness and density) of the weaker joining part.
 This is in fact reasonable so far failure takes place in the wooden part of the finger joint according a serial system in the weaker element.
-Thus the relationship of $f{t,0,FJ}$ on density $\rho$ and E-modulus $E{t,0}$ indicates also a certain but in general very weak relationship to the tensile strength of structural timber $f{t,0}$ .
+Thus the relationship of $f{t,0,FJ}$ on density ρ and E-modulus $E{t,0}$ indicates also a certain but in general very weak relationship to the tensile strength of structural timber $f{t,0}$.
 This becomes obvious as $f{t,0}$ is only to a small amount governed by the global potential of timber, e.g. expressible by parameters density and E-modulus (representatives of type [1], see section 5.1), but primarily by local characteristics of weak zones (representatives of type [2], see section 5.1).
-Consequently, in the following analysis finger joint tensile strength is modelled as a random variable, independent of the tensile strength of structural timber of the structural timber of the structural timber strength of structural timber strength is modelled as a random variable, independent of the tensile strength of structural timber of the joining members.
+Consequently, in the following analysis finger joint tensile strength is modelled as a random variable, independent of the tensile strength of structural timber of the joining members.